 Before we left I had serious reservations about the trip.
 In fact, I was against it.
 At 13 and 15, my kids were old enough to travel abroad, but were they old enough to appreciate the trip?
 If not, we were laying out a lot of cash to listen to them complain in another country for a week.
+Should I have done what my friend did and buy a motorhome with help from Auto Finance Online Ltd and just travel in my own country?
 But this trip taught me my kids are eager and enthusiastic travelers.
 Like me, they delight in adventure.

 Going in, though, it was a gamble, and I was convinced the trip was going to be a disaster.
 So I wasn’t actually eagerly anticipating this vacation.
 But on this trip I learned a few things, and these things that I’m about to share with you are guaranteed to make any vacation a success.

 First, the best thing you can do to ensure a fantastic time is to dread the trip and not plan a single thing for it.
 That’s what we did, and it’s undeniably the best approach to travel.
 That way when things work out, you’re completely astonished not to mention thrilled at your good fortune.